ZoomInfo

 High-accuracy teams follow consistent practices.
 These habits separate teams that hit numbers from teams that miss.

-Establish a Consistent Forecast Cadence
+Establish a Regular Forecast Review Cadence

 Forecasting is a process, not a one-time exercise.
 The rhythm of inspect, adjust, communicate keeps forecasts current and builds accountability.